The definability of $\mathbb{E}$ in self-iterable mice: Introduction

 \section{Introduction}

 Kunen \cite{kunen} showed that if $V = L[U]$ where $U$ is a normal measure, then $U$ is the unique normal measure.
-Mitchell \cite{mitchell, mitchellrevisit} constructed inner models with sequences of measurables and proved similar results regarding these.
-Schimmerling and Steel \cite[\S2]{maxcore} also proved related results regarding certified extenders which cohere $K$ or an iterate thereof.
+Mitchell \cite{mitchell, mitchellrevisit} constructed inner models with sequences of measurables and proved analogous results regarding these.
+Steel \cite[\S8]{cmip} and Schimmerling/Steel \cite[\S2]{maxcore} also proved related results, asserting roughly that if $P$ is an iterate of $K$ and $E$ is an extender which is sufficiently certified and $(P||\alpha,E)$ is a premouse, then $E$ is on the extender sequence of $P$.

-In this paper we will consider certain generalizations of these results to fine-structural mice $M$ below a superstrong cardinal.
-Let $F\in M$ be such that $M\sats$``$F$ is a total, wellfounded extender''.
-We are interested in questions such as: \begin{enumerate} \item Is $F$ on $\es^M$? \item Is $F$ the extender of an iteration map on $M$?\footnote{John Steel suggested this question, under the added assumption that $V=\univ{M}$.}\footnote{Where the iteration map is via a fine structural tree on $M$, as in \cite{fsit}.} \end{enumerate}
+In this paper we will consider variants of these results pertaining to fine-structural mice $M$ below a superstrong cardinal.
+Let $F\in M$ be such that $M\sats$``$F$ is a total (and possibly wellfounded) extender''.
+We are interested in questions such as: \begin{enumerate} \item Is $F$ in the extender sequence $\es_+^M$ of $M$? \item Is $F$ the extender of an iteration map on $M$?\footnote{John Steel suggested this question, under the added assumption that $V=\univ{M}$.}\footnote{Where the iteration map is via a fine structural tree on $M$, as in \cite{fsit}.} \end{enumerate}

 We will show in Theorems \ref{thm:easy_coh}-\ref{thm:cohering}, the central results of the paper, that under further reasonable (but significant) assumptions, the answer (to at least one of the above questions) is in the affirmative, and thus, $\es^M$ is in some sense maximal with regard to extenders.
-The statements of these theorems are analogous to Schimmerling and Steel's results in \cite[\S2]{maxcore}.
-The simplest case is as follows.
-But let us first remark that we use the definition of \emph{premouse} from \cite[\S2]{outline}.
+The statements of these theorems are analogous to the results of Steel and Schimmerling/Steel mentioned above.
+The simplest case is the following theorem.
+(See \S\ref{ssec:ntn} for a review of terminology and notation.
+Throughout the paper, we use the definition of \emph{premouse} from \cite[\S2]{outline}.
 These models do not have extenders of superstrong type on their extender sequence.
 For the central results, this is the only anti-large cardinal hypothesis we require.
-See also \ref{rem:superstrong}.
+For premice with superstrongs things are somewhat different, as discussed in \ref{rem:superstrong}.)